COSC3020/detecting-cycles/README.md

 graph representation) you like.
 The function should return `true` or `false`, depending on whether the given graph contains a cycle or not.

-I have not provided any test code; you can base yours on test code from other exercises.
+I have not provided any test code, but you can base yours on test code from other exercises.
+Your tests must check the correctness of the result of running the function and run automatically when you commit through a GitHub action.

 ## Runtime Analysis